 The publication requirements for the text, tabular and graphical material are described in this section.
-The standards for numerical and codified data are summarized in §3, and a list of all items required for submission is available via the online CIF help page (see §7).
+The standards for numerical and codified data are summarized in §3.
+A list of all items required for submission is available via the online CIF help page (see §7) where guidelines concerning the use of special characters (e.g. Greek letters and diacritical marks) and a set of Frequently Asked Questions are also given.
 Note that a Comment section (§2.3) is optional, as are crystallographic diagrams (§2.10).
+A chemical structure diagram must be included for molecular compounds (§2.3).